rock7/RockBLOCK-9704/README.md

 ### Simple Send/Receive Example

-***Note:*** In this example we send a message to the cloudloop RAW topic then use cloudloop to send a message back to the RB9704.
+***Note:*** In this example we send a message to the Cloudloop RAW topic then use Cloudloop to send a message back to the RB9704.

 **Requirements for below example:**
+- Your RB9704 needs to be active on a plan and have picked up its provisioning information.

+ℹ️ Note that the initial provisioning or a change requires the RB9704 being powered with a good view of the sky for 10 - 30 minutes.
+This will allow it to collect its provisioning information including the available IMT topics.

-- Your RB9704 needs to be provisioned for the cloudloop RAW topic (244).
+- Your RB9704 needs to be provisioned for the Cloudloop RAW topic (244) as this example uses `rbSendMessage` to send to the default topic.
-- Have a good view of the sky so that signal can be obtained.
+- Have a good view of the sky so that a stable signal can be obtained.

 ```c
 #include <stdio.h>